Private Group Camino de Santiago Walking Tours & Custom Spanish Pilgrimage Adventures

 HIGHLIGHTS

-• Our Camino passes through Gernika, the town whose bombing during the Spanish Civil War inspired Picasso´s response, Guernica.
+- Walk through Gernika, the historic town whose bombing during the Spanish Civil War inspired Picasso’s powerful painting Guernica

-• Spectacular views of the Cantabrian Mountains and the Bay of Biscay.
+- Take in breathtaking views of the Cantabrian Mountains and the Bay of Biscay, with the sea and peaks as your constant companions

-• The lively fishing villages of Llanes and Ribadesella, where we can try the local catch and drink traditional cider made with local apples.
+- Enjoy the charm of the fishing villages of Llanes and Ribadesella, where we sample the day’s catch and sip traditional Asturian cider made from local apples

 Ribadesella to Santiago de Compostela: 21 days